GINQO/Master-Item-Manager/README.md

 2019-12-17: Combined update and create functionality into syncronize option
 2019-12-17: Added preview section after syncronizing to show which Dimensions and Measures will be created
 2019-12-17: Added December 2019 release
+2022-06-01: Custom format number is now supported
 2020-06-01: Improved maintainability and overall performance for large imports.
 Improved schema handling.
+2022-06-01: Measure segment colors are now exportable and importable in this version
+2022-06-01: Dimension value colors are now exportable and importable in this version
+2022-06-01: QlikCloud is now supported (Tested version: Februrary 2022)
+2022-06-01: Some enhancements in layout and embedded images

 # Known Issues and Limitations
-	- Measure Segments are not exportable in this version
-	- Measure Segments are not importable in this version
-	- Dimension Value Colors are not exportable in this version
-	- Dimension Value Colors are not importable in this version
-	- Attempting to Export Measure values with corresponding Segment Colors will cause the export to fail
+	- Complex drildown dimension expression is not supported.
+	- Editing a "base" Master Item that other Master Items call will break all objects reusing it.
+	  Workaround: MAnually save the modified measure: Right-click -> edit the Base item, save it
   	- Delimiting for Comma Separation has not been completely handled.
 Complex cases of expressions might be parsed into multiple excel columns